chelahmy/harubi/templates/models/user/README.md

 **sign_in**

 Sign-in an existing user into a session.
+Pass in user name and password.

 **sign_out**